devmehta04/Canteen-Automation-System-React-Native/README.md

-# Basic Expense Tracker
+# Canteen Automation System

-This is a simple mobile expense tracker made using React Native.
-It allows users to add, edit, and delete their expenses, as well as view a summary of their expenses.
+This is a simple mobile food ordering application made using React Native.
+It allows users to browse different food items, add them to their cart, and place an order.

 ## Requirements

-To run this expense tracker, you will need:
+To run this food ordering application, you will need:

 - Node.js and npm installed on your machine
 - Expo CLI installed globally (`npm install -g expo-cli`)